Collection of your personal information

 When personal information is no longer required for carrying out our functions or activities, all reasonable steps are taken to destroy or ensure that the information is de-identified.
 This will apply unless we are required, under Australian law, to retain the personal information for a specified period.

-Diabetes NSW&ACT will only disclose your personal information to third parties in the following circumstances:
+Diabetes Australia will only disclose your personal information to third parties in the following circumstances:

 - where you have consented to the disclosure;